th7mo/th7mo.com/stalwart.md

 # Stalwart

-> [!NOTE]
-> This note is not written in third person yet.

 [Stalwart](https://stalw.art/) is a mail server written in Rust.
-I use Stalwart for hosting my email on my own server.
+Stalwart can be used for hosting email on an own server.

 ## Installation

-How to install Stalwart can be found at their [docs](https://stalw.art/docs/install/linux).
+How to install Stalwart can be found at their [documentation](https://stalw.art/docs/install/linux).
 After running the installation script the only thing left to configure is the user accounts in the SQLite database.
 How to add users (email addresses) can be found [here](https://stalw.art/docs/directory/types/sql).
 After configuring everything restart the service using: